ojo-network/ojo/docs/design/002-airdrop.md

 ### Msgs

 - `CreateAirdropAccount(address, tokensToReceive, vestingLength)` - Create a linearly vesting account with `tokensToReceive` in it, as well as an airdrop account with these records.
-If the amount of `tokensToReceive * DelegationFactor` are staked, the additional tokens can be claimed into a second vesting account.
+If the amount of `tokensToReceive * DelegationRequirement` are staked, the additional tokens can be claimed into a second vesting account.
 This transaction can only occur at genesis.

 - `ClaimAirdrop(fromAddress, toAddress)` - Allows an airdrop recipient to claim the 2nd portion of the airdrop specified in the `CreateAirdropAccount` message.
   - This transaction will create a new Delayed Vesting Account at `toAddress` with the amount of tokens determined by `tokensToReceive * AirdropFactor`.
 This account will vest as long as `vestingLength` above.
 This transaction fails if the amount of tokens staked by the `fromAddress` account is less than `tokensToReceive * DelegationRequirement`.
 Emits an event once the airdrop has been claimed.